dange-academic/communicability-sequence-entropy/README.md

-# communicability sequence entropy
-The communicability sequence entropy of complex networks
+# The communicability sequence entropy of complex networks

 # Citation: